ovh/docs/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_roundcube/guide.en-ie.md

 #### Mailbox View <a name="mail-view-settings"></a>

 Set here the usability to view and act on emails.
-The `Layout` option allows you to arrange the 3 windows described in the [RoundCube webmail main interface section](#topwindow) .
+The `Layout` option allows you to arrange the 3 windows described in the [Roundcube webmail main interface section](#topwindow) .

 #### Displaying Messages <a name="mail-display-settings"></a>